jeremylo/climatehackai-validator/README.md

-# Climate Hack.AI 2022 Submission Validator
+# Climate Hack.AI (2022) Submission Validator

-This repository contains code to quickly verify your Climate Hack.AI (2022) submission locally!
+This repository contains code that allows you to quickly validate your [Climate Hack.AI (2022)](https://climatehack.ai/) submission locally.

-The files `features.npz` and `targets.npz` contain 200 samples of [EUMETSAT HRV Satellite Imagery](https://console.cloud.google.com/marketplace/product/bigquery-public-data/eumetsat-seviri-rss-hrv-uk) data preprocessed by Open Climate Fix used in [Climate Hack.AI 2022](https://climatehack.ai/), an international datathon between the student communities of 25 world-leading universities.
-The data has been further processed into the same format used for evaluation in the competition.
+The files `features.npz` and `targets.npz` contain [EUMETSAT HRV Satellite Imagery](https://console.cloud.google.com/marketplace/product/bigquery-public-data/eumetsat-seviri-rss-hrv-uk) data preprocessed by Open Climate Fix and further processed into the format used for evaluation in [Climate Hack.AI 2022](https://climatehack.ai/), an international datathon between the student communities of 25 world-leading universities.

+This validator uses 200 image sequences taken between 10am and 4pm over Great Britain from days sampled uniformly at random between January 2020 and November 2021 to score your submission.

 ## Instructions for use